keremciu/sketch-select-invisible-layers/README.md

 This plugin does not use the filter of sketch :/ I think sketch app will be added that.

-https://twitter.com/ademilter/status/629645888592420864
+That's why I shared that plugin: https://twitter.com/ademilter/status/629645888592420864

+Thanks to Adem for give me a motivation about this subject.

 # License